aws-neuron/aws-neuron-sdk/release-notes/containers/neuron-k8.rst

 This document lists the current release notes for AWS Neuron Kubernetes (k8) components.
-Neuron K8 components include a device plugin and a scheduler extension to assist with deployment and management of inf1 nodes within Kubernetes clusters.
+Neuron K8 components include a device plugin and a scheduler extension to assist with deployment and management of inf/trn nodes within Kubernetes clusters.
 Both components are offered as pre-built containers in Public ECR and ready for deployment.

 -  **Device Plugin:**
-   public.ecr.aws/neuron/neuron-device-plugin:2.0.0.0
+   public.ecr.aws/neuron/neuron-device-plugin:2.x.y.z
 -  **Neuron Scheduler:**
-   public.ecr.aws/neuron/neuron-scheduler:2.0.0.0
+   public.ecr.aws/neuron/neuron-scheduler:2.x.y.z

 It's recommended to pin the version of the components used and to never use the "latest" tag.
-To get the list of image tags, please refer to these notes or check the image tags on the repo directly.
+To get the list of image tags (2.x.y.z), please refer to these notes or check the image tags on the repo directly.